EzraGuerrero/AxonBead/README.md

 # Axonal Damage Analysis

 Python pipeline for quantifying axonal bead formation as a readout of neurite damage in drug screening experiments.
-This python port version is equivalent to the ImageJ macro available also in this account.
+This is a Python port of the [ImageJ macro version](https://github.com/EzraGuerrero/axonal-damage-analysis/tree/main).

 ## Biological Background